Claire Nottage | June 12th, 2023

 If you are moving relatively locally and the dialling code remains the same, then you should be able to keep your existing number.
 If you are moving further afield and the dialling code will be different then Virgin will assign you a new number.

-No. You have to have at least 12 months away from Virgin Media before you can benefit from a new customer deal.
+No. You have to have at least 12 months away from Virgin Media with a different provider before you can benefit from a new customer deal.

 Yes, if it is available at your flat’s postcode, then you can have Virgin Media installed.
 If installation requires any kind of work beyond the boundaries of your flat, then you will have to seek permission from the residents’ association or landlord first.